jonpreizler/frequency-studio-landing/README.md

 # Tibetan Bowls Solfeggio Studio Landing Page

-A stunning, responsive landing page for the Tibetan Bowls Solfeggio Studio app—showcasing the power of solfeggio frequencies, canonical Tibetan bowl presets, and meditation guidance.
+A stunning, responsive support and landing site for the Tibetan Bowls Solfeggio Studio Android app—showcasing the power of solfeggio frequencies, canonical Tibetan bowl presets, meditation guidance, and user assistance resources.

 ## 🌟 Overview

-This is the official landing page for **Tibetan Bowls Solfeggio Studio**, an Android application that provides a sophisticated solfeggio frequency mixer for meditation, healing, and spiritual practice.
-The landing page features an immersive dark theme with neon accents and showcases the app's capabilities through interactive demonstrations.
+This is the official support and landing page for **Tibetan Bowls Solfeggio Studio**, an Android application that provides a sophisticated solfeggio frequency mixer for meditation, healing, and spiritual practice.
+The site features an immersive dark theme with neon accents, a feedback channel for users, and showcases the app's capabilities through interactive demonstrations.

 ## 🎨 Design Features